-1 Overview 5 What is new in this release 6 Accessing documents from Dell support site 6 Other documents you may need 7 2 User scenarios 8 Difference between Schedule Automatic Search and Schedule Repository Search 9 Downloading the updates for the systems, which are not there in the Dell Online Catalog 9 DUP Dependencies .
-10 Creating repository with Modular Chassis Inventory .
-13 Creating a repository using Dell Generic Inventory .
-15 Using FileStore to save disk space in system drive (C: Drive) .
-17 Searching the Dell Support Site for updates .
-19 Export updates to LightWeight Deployment Package .22 Updating the local repository .25 Creating Bootable CD or USB Keys for updates 27 Creating a custom repository using Dell OpenManage Essentials .
-27 Launching DRM using command line options .30 Launching DRM using command line options from client 30 Creating an update repository using Dell OpenManage Integration for VMware vCenter Inventory .30 Using Repository Manager in client mode to Create and Manage Components .32 3 Frequently asked questions .33 While copying DUPs to a new repository immediately after creating a new repository displays unspecified supported platforms.
-How can we overcome this scenario? .33 Where is the Dell Repository Manager runtime log located?
-33 I see an update present in www.dell.com/support but when I install the repository from ftp.dell.com using the Dell Repository Manager, I do not see that update 34 How do I view the unassigned components in a repository? .34 How do I edit the search criteria of the filter that I created? .34 Can the Dell Repository Manager be run through a Proxy Server? .
-35 Why should I use the Dell Repository Manager to create the catalog that LifeCycle Controller uses, instead of just using the catalog on the Server Update Utility (SUU)? .
-35
+1 Overview 5 What is new in this release 5 Accessing documents from Dell support site 6 Other documents you may need 6 2 User scenarios 8 Difference between Schedule Automatic Search and Schedule Repository Search 8 Downloading the updates for the systems, which are not there in the Dell Online Catalog 9 DUP Dependencies 10 Creating repository with Modular Chassis Inventory 12 Creating a repository using Dell Generic Inventory 14 Using FileStore to save disk space in system drive (C: Drive) 16 Searching the Dell Support Site for updates 18 Export updates to LightWeight Deployment Package 20 Updating the local repository 22 Creating Bootable CD or USB Keys for updates 23 Creating a custom repository using Dell OpenManage Essentials 24 Launching DRM using command line options 26 Launching DRM using command line options from client 26 Creating an update repository using Dell OpenManage Integration for VMware vCenter Inventory 26 Using Repository Manager in client mode to Create and Manage Components 27 3 Frequently asked questions 28 While copying DUPs to a new repository immediately after creating a new repository, unspecified supported platforms message is displayed.
+What do i do now?
+28 Where is the Dell Repository Manager runtime log located?
+28 I see an update present in www.dell.com/support but when I install the repository from ftp.dell.com using the Dell Repository Manager, I do not see that update 28 How do I view the unassigned components in a repository?
+28 How do I edit the search criteria of the filter that I created?
+29 Can the Dell Repository Manager be run through a Proxy Server?
+29 Why should I use the Dell Repository Manager to create the catalog that LifeCycle Controller uses, instead of just using the catalog on the Server Update Utility (SUU)?
+29 When I select Schedule Automatic Search, there is a pop-window that appears with the following message: Dell Repository Manager Fatal UI, Error: Dell Repository Manager has encountered an error 29

-When I select Schedule Automatic Search, there is a pop-window that appears with the following message: Dell Repository Manager Fatal DI, Error: Dell Repository Manager has encountered an error 35 If I export a bundle using Export to light weight deployment scripts, am I going to re-download the DUPs which are already in my system?
-36 How to edit the '.sh' file in Linux deployment script bundle?
+If I export a bundle using Export to light weight deployment scripts, am I going to re- download the DUPs which are already in my system?
+30 How to edit the '.sh' file in Linux deployment script bundle?
 Is there any recommended tool to edit this file?
-36 Why am I seeing Error parsing inventory data from file error message while creating the new repository for CMC Inventory?
-36 While using OME, why is the component getting updated when it is removed from a particular bundle?
-37
+30 Why am I seeing Error parsing inventory data from file error message while creating the new repository for CMC Inventory?
+30 While using OME, why is the component getting updated when it is removed from a particular bundle?
+30 The database is corrupted or invalid.
+How do I fix this? .
+30